-Vatican Observatory Foundation 2020 Astrophoto Calendars are still available!
+Vatican Observatory Foundation 2021 Astrophoto Calendars are now available!

 Holi ( /ˈhoʊliː/) is a popular ancient Hindu festival, also known as the “festival of spring”, the “festival of colours”, and the “festival of love”.
 The festival signifies the triumph of good over evil.
 It originated and is predominantly celebrated in India, but has also spread to other regions of Asia and parts of the Western world through the diaspora from the Indian subcontinent. – Wikipedia